TransMorph: Transformer for unsupervised medical image registration: Methods

 \end{linenomath}

-In the conventional paradigm of Bayesian neural network, the uncertainty estimate is derived from the predictive variance $\hat{\Sigma}^2$ relative to the predictive mean $\hat{I}_f$ as in Eqn. \ref{eqn:pred_var_0}.
-However, it can be shown that this predictive variance may be miscalibrated as a result of overfitting the training dataset (as shown in \ref{app:mis_cal}).
+In the conventional paradigm of Bayesian neural networks, the uncertainty estimate is derived from the predictive variance $\hat{\Sigma}^2$ relative to the predictive mean $\hat{I}_f$ as in Eqn. \ref{eqn:pred_var_0}.
+However, it can be shown that this predictive variance can be miscalibrated as a result of overfitting the training dataset (as shown in \ref{app:mis_cal}).
 Therefore, the uncertainty values estimated based on $\hat{\Sigma}^2_f$ in Eqn. \ref{eqn:pred_var_0} may be biased.
-This bias often needs to be corrected in many applications, such as image denoising or classification (\cite{laves2019well, guo2017calibration, kuleshov2018accurate, phan2018calibrating, laves2020uncertainty, pmlr-v121-laves20a}), such that the uncertainty values closely reflect the expected error.
-In image registration, however, the expected error may be computed even during the test time since the target image is always known.
-Therefore, a perfectly calibrated uncertainty quantification may be achieved without additional effort.
+This bias must be corrected in applications such as image denoising or classification~(\cite{laves2019well, guo2017calibration, kuleshov2018accurate, phan2018calibrating, laves2020uncertainty, pmlr-v121-laves20a}), such that the uncertainty values closely reflect the expected error.
+In image registration, however, the expected appearance error may be computed even during the test time since the target image is always known.
+Therefore, a perfectly calibrated appearance uncertainty quantification may be achieved without additional effort.
 Here, we propose to replace the predicted mean $\hat{I}_f$ with the target image $I_f$ in Eqn. \ref{eqn:pred_var_0}.
-Then, the estimated registration uncertainty is the equivalent to the expected error: \begin{linenomath}
+Then, the appearance uncertainty is the equivalent to the expected error: \begin{linenomath}

-\end{linenomath} The comparison between the two uncertainty estimate methods (i.e., $\hat{\Sigma}^2_f$ and $\Sigma^2_f$) is shown later in this paper.
+\end{linenomath} A comparison between the two appearance uncertainty estimate methods (i.e., $\hat{\Sigma}^2_f$ and $\Sigma^2_f$) is shown later in this paper.